 5.1 On October 14, 2016, the Commission received a written application under Section 20 and 24 of the Antidumping Duties Act, 2015 from M/s Amreli Steels Limited Karachi, M/s Agha Steel Industries, Ltd. Karachi and M/s Abbas Engineering Ltd. Karachi (the "Applicants").
-The Applicants are producers of deformed concrete reinforcing steel bars ("Rebars").
+The Applicants are producers of Rebars.
 They have alleged that the Rebars originating in and/or exported from China are being dumped into Pakistan, which has caused and is causing material injury to the domestic industry, producing Rebars.